raph080/ImGuiHydraEditor/README.md

 Every renderer that implements a hydra render delegate can be used in this project to extends the renderer list.

-Here is an example of 4 different renderers: Storm, Embree, [Cycle](https://github.com/blender/cycles) and [Arnold](https://github.com/Autodesk/arnold-usd).
+Here is an example with two different renderers: Storm, Embree.

+For your curiosity, here are others: [OpenMoonRay](https://docs.openmoonray.org), [Cycle](https://github.com/blender/cycles) and [Arnold](https://github.com/Autodesk/arnold-usd).

 Once the custom render delegates are build, don't forget to set the `PXR_PLUGINPATH_NAME` environment variable before launching the application to make use of them.